 Decision time, to replace the seal or not.
 If it’s worn you have to.
 If not, maybe you don’t.
 Try it.
-You don’t have that much to loose.
+You don’t have that much to lose.

 The reason for the monumental decision is that replacing that seal is a real bitch!
 It literally has to be stretched over a big lump of metal on that piston.
 The first time I replaced the seal I was sure I was going to ruin it.
 I used a probe, like an ice pick, and levered it over the ridge much like you might mount a tire.

 The second time I had to do it, I made a tool.
 I have a small metal lathe so I made a tapered thimble that ramped to a larger diameter so I could slide the seal up the ramp and let it sort of snap into place in the groove.
 Perhaps Ed Korn has a tool for that job.

 There’s got to be a more elegant way to install that seal, but I haven’t thought of it yet.
-Perhaps some of y’all might have a tip to share.
+Perhaps some of you might have a tip to share.

 In any event, get the seal on, lubricate the rubber parts with brake fluid and put everything back together.
 I betcha it will work just fine.

 Now all this might sound like a lot of trouble when you could just buy an new master cylinder.
 But new master cylinder bodies are really expensive so I decided it was worth it.
 Or more likely, I wasn’t going to admit defeat no matter how much work it took or tools it took to build.
 And I sure showed them, the guys who designed that master cylinder.

 Now that was a lot of talk for something that might not have been your problem in the first place.

 This 2005 thread is related, so I just added it to this article.